randygrolemund/Profitbot-Pro/Miner-SRB/ReadMe.txt

 Extra:
+- Guided setup mode for basic configuration
 - Watchdog that monitors your GPU threads, if they stop hashing for a few minutes, miner restarts itself
 - Hash monitor, if 5 minute average hash falls under the value you define, miner restarts itself
 - Startup monitor, if miner can't init GPU's and start mining in a defined time, restarts itself or runs a user defined script
-- Monitoring of GPU temperature, and if a critical temperature is reached, that particular GPU is turned off until it cools
+- Monitoring of GPU temperature, and if a critical temperature is reached, that particular GPU is turned off until it cools down by 15c
 - Set system shutdown temperature, to protect your GPU's from overheating
 - Restart (disable/enable) Vega gpu's with before mining starts
 - API for rig monitoring